 The Gow School style guide that we created is a good example of one that is well-constructed for brand and graphic identity.
 It doesn't contain editorial guidelines.
 Yet.
 The beauty of a style guide is that it can be added to over time.
 The important thing is that you start somewhere.
 Just start.

 I’ve gathered a number of other style guides for your review.
 As you will notice, they range from simple, three- to four-page Word docs to ones with greater content and depth.

 For graphic identity guidelines, remember KISS (Keep It Simple Stupid), and try to include examples of what not to do.
 (Showing what not to do seems to sink in with users better than showing only what to do.)
 Turnaround created this graphic identity style guide for Millbrook School.
 We think it gets the job done without a lot of fanfare.

 You might want to include specific website rules, such as the maximum number of words on a page, positioning and size of the school logo, permitted RGB colors, standardized link formats, etc. For some of you, your web developer will already have many of these guidelines built into your template.

 For the truly picky, choosing a published style guide as your default and declaring it as such may work well.
 Most choose between the AP Stylebook and Chicago Manual of Style, but there are others.
 You might also want to pick a particular dictionary, such as Merriam-Webster.

 Missing Component: Brand Messages

 How can you be expected to promote the school’s brand without the brand messages?
 A style guide is a great place to include these messages along with your brand story.
-Washington State University has a great example.
+This one for Malvern Prep outlines them as "Distinguishing Characteristics."